clin045/slogo/doc/DESIGN_PLAN.md

         * Check for validity of parameters
             * Pass errors to View
         * Call methods in Turtle
-        * Calls the correct Command class
+        * Calls the correct Backend.Command class
     * External Methods
         * public String parse(String[] arguments)
             * returns the String representation of the parsed command

-* Command
+* Backend.Command
      * Responsibilities:
         * Call the correct methods
     * Internal Methods